anatexis/real_estate_transactions_vienna/README.md

 - Tested only on Linux, not on Windows.
 - If you want to save a plot you have to use `-o "./"` as command line argument for the plot to be saved to the current folder.
 If you specify another path, there will be an error.
 Saving a .csv file works fine.
-- probably hard to use if you don't speak German which I realized just now and don't have the time to translate it
+- probably hard to use if you don't speak German, see table at the bottom for a rough translation of the codes

 ## Recomended usage: